-- 18. As a result of the tobacco Master Settlement Agreement ("MSA"), the State receives annual payments from signatory manufacturers to that Agreement, called "Participating Manufacturers," in perpetuity.
-See MSA § IX(c). - 19.
-Other cigarette manufacturers that have not signed the MSA, called "Non-Participating Manufacturers," do not make annual payments, but are required to escrow monies against a potential future recovery by the State pursuant to the Escrow Statute.
+- 16. Other cigarette manufacturers that have not signed the MSA, called "Non-Participating Manufacturers," do not make annual payments, but are required to escrow monies against a potential future recovery by the State pursuant to the Escrow Statute.
 See Cal.
-Health & Safety Code § 104557(a)(2). - 20.
+Health & Safety Code § 104557(a)(2). - 17.
 The two charges-MSA payments by Participating Manufacturers and escrow fees by Non-Participating Manufacturers-are not identical and are calculated differently, although they are roughly equal on a per-cigarette basis.
 Participating Manufacturers' MSA payments are determined nationally based on federal excise collections, see MSA §§ II(z), IX(c), regardless of whether state excise tax later applies.
 Non-Participating Manufacturers' escrow fees, in contrast, are assessed at the state level, and do not attach to cigarettes beyond the reach of state taxation, including "cigarettes . . . sold by a Native American tribe to a member of that tribe on that tribe's land."
 Cal.
-Health & Safety Code § 104556(j). - 21.
+Health & Safety Code § 104556(j). - 18.
 Because MSA payments and escrow fees are assessed against manufacturers and collected months after the underlying distributions, there is no "pass on and collect" obligation for MSA payments or escrow fees under State law.
-Manufacturers making the payments would logically seek to recoup these amounts from their customers, but manufacturers evading their payment obligations would not, allowing them to derive illicit cost advantages over their compliant rivals. - 22.
-The Directory Statute was enacted to close the door to such scofflaw manufacturers.
-Under the Complementary Statute, manufacturers are required to provide various assurances to the Attorney General's office that they will meet their obligations under the Reserve Fund Statute.
+Manufacturers making the payments would logically seek to recoup these amounts from their customers, but manufacturers evading their payment obligations would not, allowing them to derive illicit cost advantages over their compliant rivals. - 19.
+The Directory Statute, also known as the Complementary Statute, was enacted to close the door to such scofflaw manufacturers.
+Under the Directory Statute, manufacturers are required to provide various assurances to the Attorney General's Office that they will meet their obligations under the Reserve Fund Statute.
 See Cal.
 Rev. & Tax.
 Code § 30165.1(b).
 Manufacturers that provide such assurances are placed on the "Tobacco Directory" and their cigarettes may be sold to consumers in the State.
 Id. § 30165.1(c).
 The Attorney General posts the Tobacco Directory on his official, public website.
 Id.

-&lt;sup>1 The tobacco Master Settlement Agreement is a "landmark agreement" reached in 1998 between cigarette manufacturers and 52 states and territories Lorillard Tobacco Co. v.
-Reilly, 533 U.S. 525, 533 (2001).
-The text of the MSA can be found at https://oag.ca.gov/sites/all/files/agweb/pdfs/tobacco/1msa.pdf.
+27 533 U.S. 525, 533 (2001).
+The text of the MSA can be found at https://oag.ca.gov/sites/all/files /agweb/pdfs/tobacco/1msa.pdf.
+28

-23. A manufacturer's failure to meet its obligations or provide adequate assurances that it will do so renders its cigarettes contraband, unlawful for sale to consumers, and forfeitable to the State.
+20. A manufacturer's failure to meet its obligations or provide adequate assurances that it will do so renders its cigarettes contraband, unlawful for sale to consumers, and forfeitable to the State.
 Cal.
 Rev. & Tax.
 Code § 30436(e).